HarmoWatch/ngx-redux-core/docs/api/redux-state-provider.md

 ## getInitialState

-This method must be implemented by your provider.
-The method is responsible to resolve the initial state.
+This method must be implemented by your provider and is responsible for resolving the initial state.
 As initial state you can return a `Promise`, `Observable` or directly a literal.
 If you return a `Promise` your state is not initialized until your Promise has been *resolved successfully*.
 If a `Observable` is returned the state is initialized after the `Observable` has been completed.